Curucail/trackswitch.js/docs/configuration.md

 - Preset numbers start at `0`.
 - Presets only appear in the ui when you have at least two usable preset choices.
 - Tracks decide which presets they belong to through each track's `presets` setting.
-- If you use presets, `presetNames` should be listed in the same order.
+- If you use presets, `presetNames` assigns names to preset IDs in numerical order.

 ### `features`